mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

 systems are generally extremely limited (to the end user).

-For this reasoning, we have the Salt Proxy Minion, which is a process capable to run anywhere, as long as: i. it is able to contact the Master, and ii. it can connect to the remote network device.
+For this reasoning, we have the Salt Proxy Minion, which is a process capable to run anywhere, as long as: 1. it is able to contact the Master, and 2. it can connect to the remote network device.
 One Proxy Minion per device.
 The theory sounds good so far.